-Hurricane Dorian Devastates Bahamas
+Hurricane Dorian devastates Bahamas

 Latest Weather Blog

-Hurricane Dorian Devastates Bahamas
+Hurricane Dorian devastates Bahamas

-Authorities in the Bahamas are saying they are receiving preliminary reports of heavy damages in areas being pounded by Hurricane Dorian.
+MIAMI (AP) - Authorities in the Bahamas are saying they are receiving preliminary reports of heavy damage in areas being pounded by Hurricane Dorian.

 Joy Jibrilu, director general of the Bahamas' Ministry of Tourism & Aviation, has told reporters there is a huge amount of damage to property and infrastructure from the hurricane crossing the northwest part of the island archipelago.
 She adds "It's devastating" but cautions that so far there is "luckily no loss of life reported."